“Ayamachitewa aratamuruni habakaru koto nakare” — Japanese Proverb (Translation: If you make a mistake, don’t hesitate to correct it)

-But the world is full of risk and uncertainty, and lately, it’s a world where the impossible seems to keep happening — where some of the most unlikely prospects end up becoming reality.
+But we live in a world full of risk and uncertainty, and lately, it’s a world where the impossible seems to keep happening — where some of the most unlikely events end up becoming reality.

-By contrast, Americans haven’t seen a single year of 3% GDP growth in the last decade, the number of hours in the average work week continues to shrink while wage growth is nearly stagnant, and the retail sector is wracked by a growing number of bankruptcies while consumer debt is reported at new, all-time highs.
+By contrast, Americans haven’t seen a single year of 3% GDP growth in the last decade, the number of hours in the average work week continues to shrink while wage growth is nearly stagnant, and the retail sector is wracked by a growing number of bankruptcies while consumer debt is at new, all-time highs.